robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 Now all active sessions for the compromised instance Role have been invalidated.
 This means the attacker can no longer can use those credentials but it also means that your application can't as well.
 In order to ensure the availability of your application you need to refresh the credentials on the instance.

-To change the IAM credentials on the instance, you must Stop and Start the server.
+To change the IAM credentials on the instance, you must Stop and Start the instance.
 A simple reboot will not change the keys.
 Since you are using AWS Systems Manager for doing administration on your EC2 Instances you can use it to query the metadata to validate that the credentials were rotated.

 First verify what the current credentials are.